ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 # About file share replication
 {: #file-storage-replication}

+Create read-only replica file shares in another zone for disaster recovery, low-latency access to distributed teams, content distribution in regional hubs, or testing.
+{: shortdesc}

 You can create replicas of your file shares in another zone of the same geography.
 With the replication feature, you can keep a read-only copy of your file share in another zone.
 The replica share is updated from the source share on a schedule that you specify.
 The read-only replica can help provide low-latency access to distributed teams and applications by placing the data closer to the consumers.
 Replication can improve content distribution for global teams by creating regional hubs for faster downloads of installers, documentation, and media.
 Replicas can burst capacity for peak events like product launches or global campaigns.
 You can use replicas for maintenance, testing changes, and migration trials without disrupting primary workloads.
 You can use them as isolated copies for audits and legal holds without impacting production.
 Replication also provides a way to recover from an incident at the primary site, when data becomes inaccessible or an application fails.
-{: shortdesc}

 [Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability.
 When you create file shares with regional availability, data is automatically replicated throughout the region, so you don't need to set up replication pairs.
 Cross-regional replication of regional file shares is not supported in this release.